World’s largest virtual agentic engineering & quality conference

 Features:

-To get started with automated accessibility testing, refer to this Accessibility Automation documentation.
+To start with manual accessibility testing, see the Accessibility DevTools documentation.
+For automated testing, refer to the Accessibility Automation documentation.

-Also, would like to add that our Accessibility Testing Suite was launched in April 2025 and recognized as Product of the Day, securing the top spot on Product Hunt.
+The TestMu AI Accessibility Testing Suite was launched on Product Hunt in April 2025 and was recognized as the number one Product of the Day.

-WAVE is a browser-based accessibility testing tool developed by WebAIM.
-It helps developers identify and resolve WCAG violations directly on web pages.
-The tool visually marks accessibility errors with intuitive indicators.
+WAVE is a browser-based accessibility tool developed by WebAIM.
+It identifies WCAG violations directly on web pages, marking accessibility errors with intuitive visual indicators.
 It supports evaluation of semantic structure, alt text, ARIA usage, and contrast.

 Features:

-Accessibility Insights is an open-source tool designed to assess web, Windows, and Android applications for accessibility.
-It combines automated and manual checks based on WCAG guidelines.
-The tool highlights keyboard traps, poor focus order, and screen reader barriers.
-It also provides guided audits to walk testers through each accessibility principle.
+Accessibility Insights is an open-source tool that assesses web, Windows, and Android applications.
+It combines automated and manual checks based on WCAG guidelines, highlights keyboard traps, poor focus order, and screen reader barriers, and provides guided audits that walk testers through each accessibility principle.

 Features:

-Axe DevTools is a powerful browser extension used for in-browser accessibility testing.
-Built on the Axe-core library, it automates WCAG checks for modern web apps.
-Developers can inspect elements, visualize problems, and get remediation tips in real time.
-It integrates easily with developer tools and CI/CD workflows.
+Axe DevTools is a browser extension for in-browser accessibility testing.
+Built on the axe-core library, it automates WCAG checks for modern web apps.
+Developers can inspect elements, visualize problems, and get remediation tips in real time, and it integrates with developer tools and CI/CD workflows.

 Features:

-Tenon is a flexible, API-based accessibility testing platform suited for integration into development pipelines.
-It allows teams to run real-time, automated checks on HTML content against WCAG and Section 508.
-Tenon also supports deep customization for organization-specific accessibility rules.
-It’s ideal for scalable, repeatable testing across projects.
+Tenon is an API-based accessibility testing platform suited for integration into development pipelines.
+It runs real-time, automated checks on HTML content against WCAG and Section 508, and supports customization for organization-specific accessibility rules, making it suited to repeatable testing across projects.

 Features:

-Pa11y is a command-line tool for automated accessibility testing in headless browsers like Puppeteer.
-It helps developers integrate accessibility checks into CI/CD pipelines.
-The tool runs audits based on WCAG 2.1, generating clean JSON or HTML reports.
-It is best suited for automated workflows and quick regression tests.
+Pa11y is a command-line tool for automated accessibility testing in headless browsers.
+It integrates accessibility checks into CI/CD pipelines, running audits based on WCAG 2.1 and generating clean JSON or HTML reports.
+It suits automated workflows and quick regression tests.

 Features:

 AChecker is an open-source tool that evaluates web content for conformance with accessibility standards like WCAG and Section 508.
-It identifies known, likely, and potential issues based on chosen guidelines.
-The tool supports uploading HTML or testing via URL.
-It’s widely used in academic and government settings for detailed audits.
+It identifies known, likely, and potential issues based on chosen guidelines, supports uploading HTML or testing via URL, and is widely used in academic and government settings.

 Features:

 Developed by IBM, this tool is available as a browser extension and IDE plugin.
-It integrates seamlessly into development environments to help developers identify WCAG violations early.
-The tool is powered by the open-source Equal Access Ruleset and offers detailed reports with links to remediation guidance.
-It is ideal for Agile and DevOps workflows.
+It integrates into development environments to help developers identify WCAG violations early.
+Powered by the open-source Equal Access Ruleset, it offers detailed reports with links to remediation guidance.

 Features:

-SortSite is a comprehensive accessibility checker by PowerMapper that scans entire websites for WCAG and Section 508 compliance.
-It offers deep-page audits covering both visible content and code-level structure.
-The tool is ideal for enterprise-level websites requiring compliance across many pages.
+SortSite is an accessibility checker by PowerMapper that scans entire websites for WCAG and Section 508 compliance.
+It offers deep-page audits covering both visible content and code-level structure, making it suited to large sites that need compliance across many pages.
 Reports include categorized accessibility errors with explanations.

 Features:

 aDesigner is a visual disability simulator and accessibility testing tool, created by IBM and part of the Eclipse Accessibility Tools Framework.
-It simulates how a web page appears to users with various visual impairments.
-In addition to simulation, it evaluates content against WCAG standards with focus on screen reader experience.
+It simulates how a web page appears to users with various visual impairments, and evaluates content against WCAG standards with a focus on the screen reader experience.

 Features:

-Built into Firefox Developer Tools, the Accessibility Inspector allows developers to analyze a web page’s accessibility tree.
-It gives insights into roles, names, and states of elements as interpreted by screen readers.
-This helps developers confirm that assistive technologies will navigate and interpret content correctly.
+Built into Firefox Developer Tools, the Accessibility Inspector lets developers analyze a web page's accessibility tree.
+It gives insights into roles, names, and states of elements as interpreted by screen readers, confirming that assistive technologies will navigate and interpret content correctly.

 Features:

-The Accessibility panel in Chrome DevTools provides developers with insights into how assistive technologies interpret web content.
-It displays the accessibility tree, computed properties, and node structure.
-This tool helps developers debug keyboard focus, roles, and ARIA attributes directly in the browser.
-It’s built into Chrome and works in real time.
+The Accessibility panel in Chrome DevTools shows how assistive technologies interpret web content.
+It displays the accessibility tree, computed properties, and node structure, helping developers debug keyboard focus, roles, and ARIA attributes directly in the browser in real time.

 Features:

 Dyno Mapper is a cloud-based accessibility testing tool that crawls entire websites and provides visual sitemaps with embedded WCAG compliance data.
-It is particularly useful for large teams and content-heavy sites.
-It highlights content that may block access for screen reader users or keyboard-only users.
+It suits large teams and content-heavy sites, and highlights content that may block access for screen reader or keyboard-only users.

 Features:

-NVDA is a free and open-source screen reader for Windows.
-It’s used both by end users and accessibility testers to evaluate how screen readers interact with web content.
-NVDA reads page structure, landmarks, labels, and ARIA roles.
-It supports keyboard navigation testing and Braille display output.
+NVDA is a free and open-source screen reader for Windows, used by both end users and accessibility testers to evaluate how screen readers interact with web content.
+It reads page structure, landmarks, labels, and ARIA roles, and supports screen reader testing and Braille display output.

 Features:

 JAWS is one of the most advanced screen readers, widely used in enterprise and government environments.
-It reads content aloud and supports advanced navigation through forms, tables, and ARIA widgets.
-JAWS also allows for scripting custom interactions to simulate complex accessibility scenarios.
+It reads content aloud, supports advanced navigation through forms, tables, and ARIA widgets, and allows scripting custom interactions to simulate complex accessibility scenarios.

 Features:

-VoiceOver is Apple’s built-in screen reader for macOS and iOS, used for testing how web and mobile content is read and navigated by visually impaired users.
-It provides spoken descriptions, supports rotor-based navigation, and interacts seamlessly with native and web apps.
+VoiceOver is Apple's built-in screen reader for macOS and iOS, used to test how web and mobile content is read and navigated by visually impaired users.
+It provides spoken descriptions, supports rotor-based navigation, and interacts with native and web apps.

 Features:

-ChromeVox is the native screen reader built into Chrome OS, allowing accessibility testers and users to navigate web content using keyboard and spoken feedback.
-It reads page structure, ARIA attributes, and provides auditory cues for visual changes.
-This tool is ideal for testing on Chromebooks and Chrome-based environments.
+ChromeVox is the native screen reader built into Chrome OS, letting testers and users navigate web content using keyboard and spoken feedback.
+It reads page structure and ARIA attributes and provides auditory cues for visual changes.

 Features:

-Developed by the University of Illinois, FAE evaluates websites against WCAG 2.1 guidelines.
-It uses a combination of rule-based analysis and best-practice recommendations.
-FAE focuses on keyboard accessibility, content structure, and screen-reader-friendliness across entire domains.
+Developed by the University of Illinois, FAE evaluates websites against WCAG 2.1 guidelines using rule-based analysis and best-practice recommendations.
+It focuses on keyboard accessibility, content structure, and screen-reader-friendliness across entire domains.

 Features:

 Silktide offers web accessibility testing with a focus on real-world user impact.
-It presents interactive issue visualizations and teaches users how to fix them.
-The tool checks for WCAG violations and simulates various disabilities to demonstrate usability challenges for differently-abled users.
+It presents interactive issue visualizations and explains how to fix them, checks for WCAG violations, and simulates various disabilities to demonstrate usability challenges.

 Features:

-UserWay offers both a widget and a cloud-based scanning engine to test websites for ADA and WCAG compliance.
-Its platform highlights accessibility issues while allowing teams to generate detailed reports.
-The tool focuses on barriers for keyboard, screen reader, and low-vision users.
+UserWay offers a widget and a cloud-based scanning engine to test websites for ADA and WCAG compliance.
+Its platform highlights accessibility issues and lets teams generate detailed reports, focusing on barriers for keyboard, screen reader, and low-vision users.

 Features:

-Siteimprove is an enterprise-grade solution that provides in-depth accessibility testing, monitoring, and reporting.
-It aligns audits with WCAG standards and integrates with CMS platforms for remediation.
-The tool is used by large organizations to track compliance over time.
+Siteimprove is an enterprise-grade solution providing accessibility testing, monitoring, and reporting.
+It aligns audits with WCAG standards and integrates with CMS platforms for remediation, and is used by large organizations to track compliance over time.

 Features:

-As the field evolves, exploring how AI and accessibility intersect can further enhance your testing workflows and help scale inclusive design more efficiently.
+As the field evolves, exploring how AI and accessibility intersect can further scale inclusive design and reduce the manual effort of staying compliant.

 Did you find this page helpful?